tavisit/PC_Benchmark/README.md

             pt.ProcessorAffinity = (IntPtr)(1 << i);
         }
-        // measure the time passed for each of the available algorithms float currentCPUFrequency = BenchmarkSHA256(10000) + BenchmarkPower(10000) + BenchmarkForLoops(1000);
+        // measure the time passed for each of the available algorithms float currentCPUMIPS = BenchmarkSHA256(10000) + BenchmarkPower(10000) + BenchmarkForLoops(1000);
-        averageCPU += currentCPUFrequency;
+        averageCPU += currentCPUMIPS;
     }
     averageCPU /= (processorCount * nrTests);
     return averageCPU;
 }
 ```

-As it can be observed, for every physical processor, the application sets the the CPU affinity to that processor and then it computes the frequency, returning the actual value in GHz.
+As it can be observed, for every physical processor, the application sets the the CPU affinity to that processor and then it computes the MIPS, returning the actual value.

 ##### RunSimpleOperationsTests
 ```